grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Developing a New Architecture File

-Developing a new architecture file typically means writing a generic file, that will be populated with the actual output of the Faust compiler, in order to produce a complete file, ready to be compiled as a standalone application or plugin.
+Developing a new architecture file typically means writing a generic file, that will be populated with the actual output of the Faust compiler, in order to produce a complete file, ready-to-be-compiled as a standalone application or plugin.

 The architecture to be used is specified at compile time with the `-a` option.
 It must contain the <<includeIntrinsic>>  and <<includeclass>> lines that will be recognized by the Faust compiler, and replaced by the generated code.
 Here is an example in C++, but the same logic can be used with other languages producing textual ouputs, like C, SOUL, Rust or Dlang.